seosgithub/flok/docs/mod/controller.md

 but have not been destroyed.

 ### Spec fixtures (driver side)
-There should be a special controller called `__test__` that can be initialized and should respond in the following ways when it receives an action and
+There should be two identical controllers called `spec_one_spot` and `spec_blank` that can be initialized and should respond in the following ways when it receives an action and
 event:
   Note: an event is **not** a raw message, it is through the message of `int_event`, i.e. `[3, "int_event", "event_name", info]`
   Sends a **event** back called `action_rcv` containing `{from: from, to: to, info: info}` when an action is received